NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/syntheticCT_evaluation/README.md

 # Project Description

 Several algorithms for MRI to synthetic CT have been proposed.
-Each group quantify convversion accuracy in different ways, making difficult to compare algorithms.
+Each group quantifies conversion accuracy in different ways, making difficult to compare algorithms.
-We want to create a Slicer module for unified conversion accuracy assessment.
+We want to create a Slicer module for stardazied conversion accuracy assessment.

 <!-- Add a short paragraph describing the project. -->